 - How do governments design and analyse policy, how do firms react to government actions and how can both government and industry do more to anticipate the evolution of policy?
 Should governments be supporting national champions?
 Should they be supporting entrepreneurs?

-Although the programme straddles the boundary of business and government and has a strong common core taken by all students on the programme, it features two main pathways: public sector and private enterprise.
+Although the programme straddles the boundary of business and government and has a strong common core taken by all students on the programme, it offers opportunities to specialise in the public or private sector perspective.

 Coming to Cambridge was an experience of a lifetime.
 I was a bag of mixed emotions and had my fears but was overwhelmed by the sheer attraction of Cambridge, the diversity of its culture, and the warmth of its people.
 That attraction rode mainly on the strength of its intellectual reach.
 The programme was challenging but it was an absolutely incredible learning adventure.

-Funding available to our MPhil in Technology Policy students includes University of Cambridge scholarships, Cambridge Judge Business School bursaries, ESRC funding and external scholarships.
+Funding available to our MPhil in Technology Policy students includes University of Cambridge scholarships, Cambridge Judge Business School bursaries, and external scholarships.